kassaaaaa/sg-kassandra/docs/sprint-artifacts/2-1-integrate-weather-api.md

 ### Completion Notes List

 - The Deno tests for the `weather-poller` edge function could not be run because the `deno` command was not found in the environment.
 The tests have been written and the edge function has been refactored to be testable, but the tests themselves have not been executed.
+- Added integration tests for the `weather-poller` function, including tests for cache hits, misses, and stale cache fallbacks.
+- Added a script to verify rate-limiting protection, ensuring that multiple rapid calls to the function result in only one external API call.

 ### File List